Tracey Emin: Art market

-Emin's primary galleries are White Cube in London (since 1993), Lorcan O'neill in Rome and Xavier Hufkens in Brussels.
+Emin's primary galleries are White Cube in London (since 1993), Lorcan O'Neill in Rome and Xavier Hufkens in Brussels.
 In 2017, Emin and Lehmann Maupin ended their working relationship.

 Charles Saatchi, who was best known as the most high-profile, high-spending collector of contemporary British art, bought My Bed (1998) for £150,000 ($248,000) from Lehmann Maupin's "Every Part of Me's Bleeding," the exhibition that won the artist a nomination for the 1999 Turner Prize.
 In 2013, on the occasion of a Christie's London sale that raised a total of 3.1 million pounds ($5 million) in aid of the Saatchi Gallery's policy of free entry, To Meet My Past (2002) sold for $778,900, establishing a new record for the artist.
 At another Christie's auction in 2014, My Bed was sold to White Cube founding director Jay Jopling for 2.5 million pounds, including buyer's commission, once again to benefit the Saatchi Gallery's foundation.
 It was estimated that the price of My Bed would sell between 800,000 and 1.2 million pounds.
 Before the sale, Emin said that "what I would really love is that someone did buy it and they donated it to the Tate."

 Her most commonly auctioned sculptural works are phrases in her own handwriting set in neon, usually issued in editions of three, with two artist's proofs.

 In 2011, British Prime Minister David Cameron added an artwork with 'more passion' in neon by Emin in his private apartment at 10 Downing Street.
 In January 2022, Emin requested that the artwork be removed in response to the Westminster lockdown parties controversy.

 In April 2014, Emin participated at The Other Art Fair for unrepresented artists.

+I’ve Got It All (2000) sold at £74,500.

-Like A Cloud of Blood (2022), among the first paintings Emin made following her six-month recovery from cancer treatment, was sold by the artist in October 2022 at Christie’s, to benefit the Tracey Emin Foundation, in support the work of TKE Studios, a subsidised professional artist's studios with an additional twenty residencies including a free arts educational program.
+Like A Cloud of Blood (2022), among the first paintings Emin made following her six-month recovery from cancer treatment, was sold by the artist in October 2022 at Christie's, to benefit the Tracey Emin Foundation, in support the work of TKE Studios, a subsidised professional artist's studios with an additional twenty residencies including a free arts educational program.
 The deeply personal large-scale canvas sold for £2,322,000 — a new record price for a painting by the artist.